Concept image based on recently filed Samsung patent

 Taco Round.
 It’s entirely possible Samsung could be experimenting with implementing that into the Galaxy Note 4, in fact, we’ve already seen one possible idea Samsung has been experimenting with in a recently uncovered patent filing.

 The patent shows a device that’s flat, but features curved display edges, wrapping around the sides of the device.
-It’s very modern looking, and unlike anything we’ve seen from Samsung in the past (and that’s a good thing).
-If this is what we can look forward to in the Galaxy Note 4 (or even looking ahead to the Samsung Galaxy S6), would any of you consider going #TeamSamsung for your next Android?
+It’s very modern looking and unlike anything we’ve seen from Samsung in the past.
+And that, my friends, is a very good thing.
+If this is what we can expect from the Galaxy Note 4 (or perhaps even looking ahead to the Samsung Galaxy S6), would any of you consider going #TeamSamsung for your next Android?